DiNaSoR/WoWAR-Chat/README.md

 # WoWinArabic-Chat
 This is an addon for the MMORPG World of Warcraft that supports chat in Arabic.
+Test

 ## Features
 - The addon allows players to enter and display messages in Arabic